Optimization Problems for Machine Learning: A Survey: Emerging Paradigms

 \CGrev{In all Machine Learning tasks discussed so far, the size of the training set of the machine learning models has been considered as a hyperparameter.} The Teaching Dimension problem identifies the minimum size of a training set to correctly teach a model \cite{GOLDMAN199520, Shinohara1991}.
 The teaching dimension of linear learners, such as Ridge regression, SVM, and logistic regression has been recently discussed in \cite{liu2016teaching}.
 With the intent to generalize the teaching dimension problem to a variety of teaching tasks, \cite{zhu2015machine} and \cite{zhu2018overview} provide the \textit{Machine Teaching} framework.
 Machine Teaching is essentially an inverse problem to Machine Learning.
 While in a learning task, the \CGrev{training dataset $\Gamma = (X, y)$} is given and the model parameters $\theta=\theta^*$ have to be determined, the role of a teacher is to let a learner approximately learn a given model $\theta^*$ by providing a proper set $\Gamma$ of training examples (also called \textit{teaching dataset} in this context).
 A Machine Teaching task requires to select: \begin{enumerate*} \item[i)] a Teaching Risk TR expressing the error of the learner, with respect to model $\theta^*$; \item[ii)] a Teaching Cost TC expressing the convenience of the teaching dataset, from the prospective of the teacher, weighted by a \CGrev{regularization factor $\lambda$}; \item[iii)] a learner L. \end{enumerate*}

 Formally, machine teaching can be cast as a bilevel optimization problem

-where the upper optimization is the teacher's problem and the lower optimization $L(\Gamma)$ is the learner's machine learning problem.
+The upper optimization is the teacher's problem and the lower optimization $L(\Gamma)$ is the learner's machine learning problem.
 The teacher is aware of the learner, which could be a classifier (such as those of \Cref{sec:classification}) or a deep neural network.
 Machine teaching encompasses a wide variety of applications, such as data poisoning attacks , computer tutoring systems, and adversarial training.

-\CGrev{Problem \eqref{general_machine_teaching:upper}-\eqref{general_machine_teaching:lower} is, in general, challenging to solve, however, for certain convex learners, one can replace the lower problem by the corresponding Karush-Kuhn-Tucker conditions, and reduce the problem to a single level formulation.} The teacher is typically optimizing over a discrete space of teaching sets, hence, for some problem instances, the submodularity properties of the problem may be of interest.
-For problems with a small teaching set, it is possible to formulate the teaching problem as a \CGrev{mixed-integer} nonlinear program.
+\CGrev{Problem \eqref{general_machine_teaching:upper}--\eqref{general_machine_teaching:lower} is, in general, challenging to \revtwoCG{solve.
+However,} for certain convex learners, one can replace the lower problem by the corresponding KKT conditions, and reduce the problem to a single level formulation.} The teacher is typically optimizing over a discrete space of teaching sets, hence, for some problem instances, the submodularity properties of the problem \revtwoCGblue{may be explored}.
+For problems with a small teaching set, it is possible to formulate the teaching problem as a \CGrev{mixed integer} nonlinear program.
 The computation of the optimal training set remains, in general, an open problem, and is especially challenging in the case where the learning algorithm does not have a closed-form solution with respect to the training set \cite{zhu2015machine}.

 \CGrev{The minimization of teaching cost can be directly enforced in the constrained formulation }

 \CGrev{which allows for either approximate or exact teaching.
 Alternatively, given a teaching budget $B$, the learning is performed via the constrained formulation}